 Our team has worked with many groups across the hospital system.
 We can come to your site (or present virtually) and provide a workshop or speaking engagement for your team.
 Past topics have included: how to manage difficult interpersonal interactions with patients or colleagues, tips for practicing self-care during the work day, how to set professional boundaries, and taking effective action guided by our values.

 Contact us at: Wellness@CooperHealth.edu to learn more and inquire about setting up a workshop for your team!

-Please note: We require at least 30 days advance notice for these requests as many of our C.A.R.E.
-Team providers are practicing clinicians with patient-care responsibilities.
+Please note: At least 30 days advance notice for these requests is preferable as our C.A.R.E.
+Team members are also practicing clinicians with patient-care responsibilities.
 Thank you for your understanding.

 EMPLOYEE ASSISTANCE PROGRAM – CAREBRIDGE

 Carebridge (800-437-0911) offers confidential short-term solution-focused counseling and professional development coaching.
 For emergent needs, call Carebridge and they will connect you to a counselor immediately to discuss next steps.
 For non-emergent needs, call Carebridge and you will be provided with a list of affiliate counselors.